grscwf/twin-mt/nero-paths.md

 The easy solution is 3 steps that can be done before or after Ivex leaves, and 1 step done after he leaves.

-It's a simple sequence of choices and actions.
+It's a simple set of choices and actions.
 The game strongly nudges the player in the right direction.

 A player will probably find this on their 1st or 2nd playthrough.